Rebel Alliance: Ghorman Massacre Condemnation and the Declaration of Rebellion (2 BBY)

-The third season of Rebels, in "Secret Cargo", Alliance co-founder Senator Mon Mothma, escaped assassination for condemning the Ghorman Massacre and speaking out against the Emperor (2 BBY).
-In the second season of Andor, Mon Mothma famously denounces the Ghorman Massacre in a powerful speech where she names Emperor Palpatine as responsible for the attack.
-She declares the event a "brutal attack" and a "massacre," highlighting the Empire's systemic oppressive rule and the loss of truth.
-This event is a key turning point for her, leading her to resign from the Senate and join the Rebellion.
-Cassian Andor, Phoenix Cell and Yellow Squadron smuggled Mothma off Coruscant and escorted her to Yavin IV.
-Enroute at Dantooine, she called out to the various rebel cells and insurgency factions to unite into a unified coalition:
+In the second season of Andor, Senior Senator Mon Mothma denounces the Ghorman Massacre in a powerful speech where she names Emperor Palpatine as responsible for the attack.
+She denounces the event as "unprovoked genocide" and describes Palpatine as "the monster who will come for [them] all soon enough", highlighting the Empire's systemic oppressive rule and remarking the death of truth as "the ultimate victory of evil".
+This event marked the end of her double life, leading her to fully defect from the Empire.
+She was able to escape with the aid of Axis network agent Cassian Andor, who smuggled Mothma off Coruscant and escorted her to Yavin 4, where she was handed off to Gold Squadron and the Spectres.
+Her flight for her life continues in the third season of Rebels in the episode "Secret Cargo", where she escapes further assassination attempts by the Empire.
+Enroute to Dantooine, she called out to the various rebel cells and insurgency factions to unite into a unified coalition: